brunopinheirofreitas/Java/Alura/Java_Core.md

 50. @Deprecated means somethins is old/not to be used.
 51. ..ToMany: Whem using this notation in a code, API JPA uses Lazyness to execute queries that have relation ToMany.
 This makes the performance better due to the fact that those queries are executed only when needed.
   - @OneToMany(mappedBy="attribute", fetch = FetchType.EAGER): Opposite of lazyness, API JPA will execute queries with ToMany relations since the begining.
+52. DAO is a project pattern, the idea is to create a layer between DATA and CODE, DAO menas Data Access Object.
 ---

 **Java Types and operators**